 Dampness, rot and infestation

-Repair category 2
+Repair category 3

-Notes Localised elevated moisture readings were recorded to sections of internal walls adjacent to the front bedroom window units.
-Further investigation can be carried out by a firm of timber/damp specialists with a view to having all necessary remedial repair work implemented.
+Notes Elevated moisture readings were recorded to sections of walls in the living room, sitting room, rear bedroom, kitchen and bathroom.
+Staining and elevated moisture readings were noted to sections of ceiling in the front leftmost bedroom.
+Concealed timbers may be defective.
+Further investigation can be carried out by a firm of timber/damp specialists with a view to having all necessary remedial repairs implemented.
+The owner has advised that previous timber/damp remedial repair works have been carried out.
+Copies of any relevant guarantees should be transferred and retained with the Title Deeds.